tjoskar/ng-lazyload-image/README.md

 ### finally

 This function will be called on teardown.
-Can be usefull for setting css-classes.
+Can be useful for setting css-classes.

 Eg.